Determining Whole Grain-rich Products in the CACFP

 Tip!: The Whole Grain Council Whole Grain Stamps on a product's package are not sufficient to determine if a grain product meets the WGR criteria because the grain product may contain high amounts of noncreditable grains.

-4. The product is accompanied with proper documentation (for example, a standardized recipe or product formulation statement) demonstrating that whole grains are the primary (more than 50 percent) grain ingredient by weight.
+4. The product is accompanied with proper documentation (for example, a recipe or product formulation statement) demonstrating that whole grains are the primary (more than 50 percent) grain ingredient by weight.

 5. The product meets the WGR criteria of the National School Lunch Program (NSLP).